daveplsno/pinger/README.md

 pinger

 it pings

+it records

-at the moment it does not do much else eventually it might ping and graph time will tell much work to be done
+but at the moment it does not do much else

+eventually it might ping and graph

+time will tell

+much work to be done